 The North Central CMA, in administering the Box-Gum Grassy Woodland project, is offering funds for on-ground works.
-Only sites that contain the Box-Gum Grassy Woodland listed ecological community within the Mid Loddon Catchment project area are eligible to participate in the project (see project area map overleaf).
+Only sites that contain the Box-Gum or Grey Box Grassy Woodland ecological community within the project area are eligible to participate (see project area map overleaf).
 A site assessment by project staff may be necessary for verification.